l7mp/stunner/README.md

-* **Expose a WebRTC media server on a single external UDP port.** No more Kubernetes [anti-patterns](https://kubernetes.io/docs/concepts/configuration/overview) just to virtualize your WebRTC media plane!
+* **Expose a WebRTC media server on a single external UDP port.** No more Kubernetes [anti-patterns](https://kubernetes.io/docs/concepts/configuration/overview) just to virtualize your WebRTC media plane, No need for privileged pods and `hostNetwork`/`hostPort` services!
   Using STUNner a typical WebRTC deployment needs only two public-facing ports, one HTTPS port for the application server and a *single* UDP port one for *all* your media.

 * **Easily scale your WebRTC infrastructure.** Tired of manually provisioning your WebRTC media servers?
 Can't get sufficient audio/voice quality because public TURN servers pose a bottleneck?
-  STUNner can be scaled up with a single `kubectl scale` command and, since now you can deploy your media servers into a standard Kubernetes `Deployment` behind STUNner, the same applies to the entire media plane!
+  STUNner can be scaled up with a single `kubectl scale` command and, since now you can deploy your media servers into a ordinary Kubernetes pods behind STUNner, the same applies to the entire media plane!

 * **Secure perimeter defense.** No need to open thousands of UDP/TCP ports on your media server;
   with STUNner all media is received through a single ingress port.
 STUNner stores all STUN/TURN